Russia holds off slowing down Google and Facebook - agencies - News Break

 Russia holds off slowing down Google and Facebook - agencies

-MOSCOW (Reuters) - Russia is not yet planning to slow down the speed of Google and Facebook over a failure to delete content Moscow deems illegal, news agencies reported on Thursday, citing communications regulator Roskomnadzor.
+Russia is not yet planning to slow down the speed of Google (GOOGL.O) and Facebook (FB.O) over a failure to delete content Moscow deems illegal, news agencies reported on Thursday, citing communications regulator Roskomnadzor.

-Twitter’s service, meanwhile, has been the victim of a punitive slowdown since March, part of a broader standoff between Moscow and big tech companies to beef up what it calls internet sovereignty.
+Twitter's (TWTR.N) service, meanwhile, has been the victim of a punitive slowdown since March, part of a broader standoff between Moscow and big tech companies to beef up what it calls internet sovereignty. read more

 Google was warned on Monday that it could face a similar punishment.